-Using traditional methods, that kind of project would take one to two months – if the company’s IT department worked around the clock exclusively on this deployment.
+Using traditional methods, that kind of project would take months – if the company’s IT department worked around the clock exclusively on this deployment.

 But the pharmaceutical company saw an opportunity to streamline the deployment process and create more efficiencies.
 More importantly, it had the confidence to break with tradition and try a new method – one that’s still new to a lot of organizations but will be seen as common sense and standard practice in just a few years.

 It’s called Zero Touch, and here’s how it saved this pharma company money, conserved resources, and ensured its R&D team was able to deploy the laptops in a fraction of the time.

 Provisioning is more compatible with Windows 10 than traditional imaging

 During its last refresh five years ago, the pharmaceutical company had relied on traditional imaging.
 Many organizations still do.
 It’s how PCs have been deployed in the enterprise space for the past 25 years.
 But Group Policy Objects (GPO), the System Center Configuration Manager (SCCM), and domain-joined devices no longer hold up for Windows 10 devices.

 The pharma company came to SHI looking for new efficiencies in deployment, and it was clear Zero Touch was the way to make it happen.
 The goal was for every user to take their new laptop out of the box, log in, connect to Wi-Fi, and have all of their specific end-user data pushed down to the device within minutes.

 While some organizations might have been reluctant to change a methodology they know well, the pharmaceutical company had a firm grasp of its own infrastructure, was able to effectively communicate its needs, and was more than up for the challenge.